By the AAEP

 Preventing the transfer of blood between animals through control of ticks and avoiding use of equipment that could be contaminated with blood from previous use is crucial to preventing the transmission of EP.

-As of recent, there is only one known area in the U.S., located in southeast Texas, where tick transmission of EP agents has been shown to occur.
+In recent history, there is only one known area in the U.S., located in south Texas, where tick transmission of EP agents has previously occurred, but there are competent tick vectors present in other parts of the U.S. which could also cause natural transmission if EP-infected horses are introduced.

 In areas where tick transmission has occurred, one method of control is through reducing the risk of horses being exposed to ticks by keeping pastures regularly mowed and by removing brush and weeds to reduce the level of tick infestations.